 I hope everyone has a wonderful day, and remember to live your life to the fullest with the ones you love because tomorrow's never promised and remember: "don't let anyone dull your sparkle".

 My name is Paige.
 I have Cystic Fibrosis.
-I am a fun loving, out going person.
+I am a fun loving, small town girl with big dreams...trying to live my life to the fullest.
 I am a Christian.
 My family is my priority.
 I was homeschooled since my freshman year of high school and graduated a year earlier at age 17-Senior 2012.
 I love anywhere with an ocean.
 My favorite color is Pink of course.
 I have a crazy love for food.
 I love to travel.
 I want to see the world.
 I enjoy spending time with my family & friends.
 In March 2011 I went on my Make~A~Wish trip to the most beautiful island in the world, Bora Bora.
 I have written a book called, Growing up with Cystic Fibrosis the first 13 years.
 It's about living with Cystic Fibrosis (an incurable illness).
 I wrote the book to help people.
 I have recently started to get involved with public speaking.
 I believe that my purpose in life is to help people, and to make a difference.
 I believe that God put me on this earth for a reason, and i'm not going to let him down.